Global boundedness, absorbing sets and mass persistene in two-dimensional chemotaxis-Navier-Stokes systems with weakly singular sensitivity and sub-logistic sources: Introduction

-Let us now shift our attention to the case of \emph{weak singular sensitivity}, where \( k \in (0,1) \).
-It was shown in \cite{NaSe3} that when $n=2 $ then solutions to the parabolic-elliptic system are global and bounded given that initial conditions are radial symmetric while $n \geq 3$ finite-time blow-up solutions may occur for all $k>0$.
-This naturally leads to the question of whether the inclusion of a logistic source term of the form \( ru - \mu u^2 \) can prevent such blow-up behavior.
+Let us now shift our attention to the Keller-Segel system with weakly singular sensitivity ($k \in (0,1)$).
+It was shown in \cite{NaSe3} that when $N=2 $ then solutions to the parabolic-elliptic system are global and bounded given that initial conditions are radial symmetric while $N \geq 3$ finite-time blow-up solutions may occur for all $k>0$.
+This naturally leads to the question of whether the inclusion of a logistic source term of the form \( rn - \mu n^2 \) can prevent such blow-up behavior.
 In \cite{zh}, a positive answer was provided in two dimensions, under the condition that the logistic damping coefficient \( \mu \) is sufficiently large.
 This largeness condition on \( \mu \) was later removed in \cite{Minh6}, where it was further demonstrated that even a \emph{sub-logistic source} of the form

 can prevent blow-up of solutions.
-In higher-dimensional domains, the global boundedness of solutions to the parabolic-elliptic system was established in \cite{Kurt} under the assumptions that \( k < \frac{1}{2} + \frac{2}{n} \) and \( \mu \) is sufficiently large.
+In higher-dimensional domains, the global boundedness of solutions to the parabolic-elliptic system was established in \cite{Kurt} under the assumptions that \( k < \frac{1}{2} + \frac{2}{N} \) and \( \mu \) is sufficiently large.
 This result was subsequently improved in \cite{minh-kurt}, where it was shown that a quadratic logistic damping term \( -\mu u^2 \) with large enough \( \mu \) ensures the global boundedness of solutions for all \( k \in (0,1) \).
 Similar effects have been observed for the fully parabolic system as well.
 In \cite{minh-preprint-1}, it was shown that logistic damping prevents blow-up in two-dimensional domains, and in higher dimensions this was extended in \cite{minh-preprint-2}, provided that \( \mu \) is sufficiently large.

-When microorganisms or cells inhabit a fluid environment, the modeling of chemotaxis phenomena becomes significantly more complex due to interactions with the surrounding fluid.
-These interactions may involve buoyancy effects, gravitational forces, and fluid transport mechanisms.
-Inspired by the foundational work in \cite{Tuval2005}, we consider the following chemotaxis–fluid system with weak singular sensitivity, posed in a smooth bounded domain $\Omega \subset \mathbb{R}^2$:
+Within natural aquatic ecosystems, microorganisms are immersed in fluid environments, thereby rendering them susceptible to an assortment of physical phenomena, encompassing bouyancy effects, gravitational forces and fluid transport mechanisms.
+Among the earliest mathematical constructs formulated to characterize the coupling between chemotactic migration and ambient flow was the seminal contribution of \cite{Tuval2005}, which established a comprehensive model delineating the motility of aerobic bacteria confined within sessile droplets.
+In this paper, our objective is to examine the interrelation between chemotaxis with singular sensitivity and its interaction with the surrounding fluid.
+More precisely, we consider the following chemotaxis-Navier-Stokes system with weakly singular sensitivity, posed in a smoothly bounded domain $\Omega \subset \mathbb{R}^2$:

 where $r, \mu, \alpha, \beta > 0$ are fixed positive parameters.
 In this system, $u = u(x,t)$ and $P = P(x,t)$ denote the fluid velocity and pressure, respectively, while $\phi = \phi(x)$ represents the gravitational potential, and $f = f(x,t)$ stands for the external force acting on the fluid.